 9:00 – 11:00 am

-Three times per year KLHCI hosts Family Medicine Resident Weekends.
+Twice per year KLHCI hosts Family Medicine Resident Weekends.
 These weekend retreats include an opportunity to explore the area, tour the Ross Memorial Hospital, and be part of a fun community event.